 Just as he neared the staircase, however, another collection of steel beams bulleted the ground in front of him blocking his path.
 Bendetto froze, glanced back at his men, heart racing.

 “Bendetto,” a familiar voice called out from the smokescreen.

 White beams flew out from the smoke and impaled the men behind Bendetto.

 Out from the smoke shroud in the direction of where the white beams had come from, stepped Francis Foxman.
 He was wearing a dark turtleneck sweater with a suit jacket thrown over it like an afterthought.
 He had been one of the three people riding down on the chains, Bendetto realized as he took in the man’s outfit.
 And upon further inspecting the man’s face, Bendetto reached a more troubling realization.
-There was an ELPIS tattoo snaked on the right side of Francis’s face.

 Francis smiled thinly down at him.